Best pre-Hispanic temples in Mexico

 A past that takes us to the so-called city of the smoking temples because copal was frequently burned in their buildings to carry out their rituals.

 Temples in Monte Alban

-Erected as one of the most representative enclaves of the Zapotec and Mixtec culture, Monte Albán concentrates in its interior very diverse sacred buildings and houses that were inhabited by different cultures over time.
+Erected as one of the most representative enclaves of the Zapotec and Mixtec cultures, Monte Albán concentrates on its interior very diverse sacred buildings and houses that were inhabited by different cultures over time.

 The political, religious, and military elites resided inside the ceremonial enclosure, while the rest of the buildings that were built imitating the shape of the hills were raised on the slopes.

 Monte Albán was a warrior town, in whose temples human sacrifices were made to alleviate the gods’ thirst for revenge.

 Pyramid of the Magician in Uxmal

 In the archaeological zone of Uxmal, the so-called Pyramid of the Magician rises, which is associated with a legend that tells how this sacred building was erected during a single night by a dwarf, born of the interior of an egg found in turn by a witch very close to Uxmal.